LGDWT-GS: Local and Global Discrete Wavelet-Regularized 3D Gaussian Splatting for Sparse-View Scene Reconstruction: Experiments

 \subsection{Quantitative Results}

-We evaluate the proposed framework on standard benchmarks including LLFF~\cite{mildenhall2019llff}, MipNeRF360~\cite{barron2022mipnerf360}, and our controlled greenhouse multispectral dataset.
+We evaluate the proposed framework on standard benchmarks including LLFF~\cite{mildenhall2019llff}, MipNeRF360, and our controlled greenhouse multispectral dataset.
 The evaluation is designed to assess reconstruction quality under varying levels of view sparsity and spectral diversity.
-All models are trained on a single NVIDIA A100 GPU.
-Despite its efficiency, the proposed LGDWT-GS pipeline converges in under three minutes per scene while achieving state-of-the-art performance across sparse-view, dense-view, and multispectral settings.
+Despite its efficiency, the proposed LGDWT-GS pipeline converges in under three minutes per scene on an NVIDIA A100 GPU, and wall-clock time may vary on different hardware configurations.
+As shown in Table\mbox{~\ref{tab:ablation}}, the Global+Local DWT design introduces a modest overhead of pproximately 38\% ($\sim$166s) compared to the single-branch DWT baseline ($\sim$120s), which arises from the additional patch selection and wavelet decomposition in the local branch.
+This overhead remains constant with respect to scene complexity and does not affect convergence stability.

 Although the proposed framework supports arbitrary numbers of input views, we report results under representative configurations that are commonly adopted in prior work.
 Specifically, we evaluate on LLFF using three input views, which is a standard few-shot setting.
 For MipNeRF360, we report results using 24 input views, which is widely treated as a few-shot configuration due to the dataset’s complex geometry and wide viewpoint variation.
 For the greenhouse dataset, we adopt a fixed few-shot setting with ten views per plant, reflecting realistic agricultural capture conditions.